Guidelines for Assessment & Clinicals

 - Maintaining RN licensure and Basic Life Support certification.

 - Wearing a Clarkson College identification badge while in the clinical practice area.
-Arrangements for the badge will occur when you are on campus either for GR 799 or during the graduate weekend for NS 830.
+Arrangements for the badge will occur when you are on campus either for NS 799 or during the graduate weekend for NS 830.

 - Checking e-mail daily.
 Students registered in NP courses are expected to check their student e-mail account frequently.